Dhanya04-code/myProject/README.md

 Employee-WebApp
 Employee web application provides an employer to signup and login inorder to manage his/her employees and their tasks.
-Employer can create, view, update and delete employees.
-And also create, view update and delete tasks.
+Employer can create, view, update and delete employees as well as tasks.
 A task can be assigned to an employee while create or update.
-The system will automatically genearate a Task Sheet on every Fridays with details of tasks for that particular week.
+The system will automatically genearate a Task Sheet on every Fridays with the details of tasks for that particular week.

 Setup project